 Texas Partnerships Benefits Application

-Document that districts must submit to TEA to apply for partnership school benefits.
-The application provides an overview of submission requirements, identifies required attachments, collects information about district authorizing practices and policies, and includes an assurances document the superintendent must sign.
+Document that districts must submit to TEA to apply for Texas Partnerships benefits that begin in 2024-2025.
+The application provides an overview of submission requirements, identifies required attachments, collects information about district authorizing practices and policies, and includes assurances the superintendent must sign.

 Texas Partnerships Benefits Application Rubric

 The rubric TEA will use to evaluate responses in the benefits application.
 Districts should use this rubric to self-assess their application to ensure it meets eligibility requirements.